Straight Arrow News: Content, website and audience

-Website of SAN has multiple features, like a special tool named "Media Miss", the outlet uses it to determine how many left-wing and right-wing sources reported on a specific story.
-Another feature of the website is the division of news articles into multiple sections: the first section presents the content, second explains "why the story matters", third section summarizes the article and the fourth lists sources used to make the article.
-The website was visited 1,800,000+ times since January 2024 per Similarweb.
-Reportedly, 42% of the website's visits were normal, 0.07% were paid and 6% were made from referrals.
-The site's traffic grew 6 times from October 2025 to February 2025.
+On the website, news articles are divided into multiple sections: the first section presents the content, the second explains the importance of it, the third section summarizes the article, and the fourth lists sources used to make the article.
 The website, along with the app, were relaunched on June 4, 2025.
 SAN redesigned the website and added new features like the aforementioned division of article into sections with summaries.
+In July 2025, Journalism.co.uk said SAN has 70 employees and utilized programmatic advertising.